lsjuarez/DUACODE-SOFIA-JUAREZ/README.md

 ## Installation
 Import first the tables from the database.
-You can find them under DB/ Before installing the dependencies, make sure you are using Node v20.11.0
+You can find them under DB/
+\nBefore installing the dependencies, make sure you are using Node v20.11.0
 ```bash
 $ npm install
 ```

 ## Running the app
 Before running the app, you need to create a .env file with the structure of .env.example.
-To try the 'uploadDuacoderPhoto' API go to Postman and import the next curl: curl --location 'localhost:APP_PORT/duacoder-handler/api/v1/uploadDuacoderPhoto' \
+\nTo try the 'uploadDuacoderPhoto' API go to Postman and import the next curl:
+\ncurl --location 'localhost:APP_PORT/duacoder-handler/api/v1/uploadDuacoderPhoto' \
 --header 'Authorization: Bearer yourToken' \
 --form 'nif="12345678P"' \
 --form 'file=@"pathOfTheImage"'
+\nThe API documentation is in localhost:APP_PORT/docs
 ```bash
 # development
 $ npm run start